QiHackers

 • ordinary care into a meme pose

 That flattening matters.
 A phrase can spread attention without preserving proportion.
-It can turn everyday Chinese logic into content about content.
+It can turn TCM's 2,000-year framework for understanding how food, movement, and rest interact with the body into a vibe — and vibes do not stick.

 How To Use The Term Without Getting Lost In It